kensanata/oddmu/README.md

 ## Markdown

-This wiki uses Markdown.
-There is no additional wiki markup, most importantly double square brackets are not a link.
+This wiki uses a [Markdown
+library](https://github.com/gomarkdown/markdown) to generate the web pages from Markdown.
+There is no additional wiki markup.
+Most importantly, double square brackets are not a link.
 If you're used to that, it'll be strange as you need to repeat the name: `[like this](like this)`.

 The Markdown processor comes with a few extensions, some of which are enable by default:

 * emphasis markers inside words are ignored
 * tables are supported